 About

-Currently a Merit scholarship recipient at the Art Students League of New York, Emily studies portraiture and figure painting under the esteemed White House portrait artist, Sharon Sprung.
-As a resident artist member of the Salmagundi Club, she engages with a vibrant community of fellow artists, enriching her practice and artistic exploration.
+A 2024–25 merit scholarship recipient at the Art Students League of New York, Sabree studied portraiture and figure painting with acclaimed White House portrait artist Sharon Sprung.
+She is a resident artist member of the Salmagundi Club, where she engages with a longstanding artistic community that continues to inform her practice.
+In 2025, she received awards from both institutions in recognition of her work.

 Exhibitions